our mission statement

 As we reflect on the history of the Hannon Theatre Company, we have come to grips with certain decisions which fell short of our ideals.
 Although our intentions were never to make anyone feel excluded, we are aware that some casting decisions had an inverse impact on previous members of our community.
 We fully own the mistakes we have made which have minimized the experience of our Black and Indigenous students and all People of Color in our body of work.
 We vow to be vigilant in recognizing where there are obstacles for full equity and inclusion in a historically white-dominated art form and to diligently eradicate them within our theatre.
 And for the world at large, we seek to be a model theatre program which celebrates true diversity in the artistic experience.

-In the coming months, we are committed to devising a rigorous Equity, Diversity, and inclusion Plan which will serve as our call to action with meaningful accountability.
-We will publish the measurable steps we will take to strengthen our anti-racist, feminist, and spiritual ideals.
-Some of the proposals to be put forth to our administration include establishing an alumni advisory board, restructuring student theatre council positions and protocols, developing an alumni and community mentoring outreach program to level disparities in access, changing casting panel membership with a focus on diversity, creating new approaches to audition camp with regard to transparency, recruiting to increase BIPOC representation, and devising a meaningful retreat program centered on issues of inclusion.
+Over the past year, we have been committed to devising a rigorous Equity, Diversity, and inclusion Plan which serves as our call to action with meaningful accountability.
+Each of these measurable steps have been taken to strengthen our anti-racist, feminist, and spiritual ideals.
+Some of the conscious changes we've made and have put forth to our administration include restructuring student theatre council positions and protocols, changing casting panel membership with a focus on diversity, creating new approaches to audition camp with regard to transparency, recruiting to increase BIPOC representation, and devising a meaningful retreat program centered on issues of inclusion.
+Areas we continue to develop include establishing an alumni advisory board and developing an alumni and community mentoring outreach program to level disparities in access.
 Our success will be not only data-driven but also holistically student-centered as we diligently work together to develop a safe environment where every student is welcomed and honored and every audience member is entertained and enlightened.

-· Drafted by HTC directors in consultation with LHS Office of Equity and Inclusion
+Drafted by HTC directors in consultation with LHS Office of Equity and Inclusion and posted here by the Webmaster and unaffiliated members of HTC supporters.